usedtothink/translation-tracker/resources/design-document.md

   dates, times).

-#### Clients
+#### Translation Clients

 U5.
-As a customer, I want to be able to view details about a client in a separate webpage.
+As a customer, I want to be able to view details about a translation client in a separate webpage.

 U6.
-As a customer, I want to be able to edit client info.
+As a customer, I want to be able to edit translation client info.

 U7.
-As a customer, I want to be able to add a new translation case from the client detail page.
+As a customer, I want to be able to add a new translation case from the translation client detail page.

 U8.
-As a customer, I want to see a clickable list of all translation cases associated with a client, sorted by most recent activity.
+As a customer, I want to see a clickable list of all translation cases associated with a translation client, sorted by most recent activity.

 U9.
-As a customer, I want to see a clickable list of all translation cases associated with a client, sorted reverse-chronologically by creation date.
+As a customer, I want to see a clickable list of all translation cases associated with a translation client, sorted reverse-chronologically by creation date.

 #### Home Page

 U10.
 As a customer, I want to see a list of open translation cases on the home page, sorted by soonest deadline.

 U10.
-As a customer, I want to see a list of up to 10 clients on the home page, sorted by most recent activity.
+As a customer, I want to see a list of up to 10 translation clients on the home page, sorted by most recent activity.

 U11.
 As a customer, I want to add a new translation case from the home page.

 U12.
-As a customer, I want to search for a client from the home page.
+As a customer, I want to search for a translation client from the home page.

 U13.
 As a customer, I want to search for a translation case from the home page.

 U14.
-As a customer, I want to click a link on the home page to see a clickable list of all clients sorted alphabetically.
+As a customer, I want to click a link on the home page to see a clickable list of all translation clients sorted alphabetically.

 U15.
-As a customer, I want to click a link on the home page to see a clickable list of all clients sorted by most
+As a customer, I want to click a link on the home page to see a clickable list of all translation clients sorted by most recent activity.
-  recent activity.

 U16.
 As a customer, I want to click a link on the home page to see a clickable list of all translation cases associated with a certain type of project.

 U17.
 As a customer, I want to click a link on the home page to see a clickable list of all translation cases sorted by most recent activity.

 ### Stretch Goals